Pilgrimage Church of Wies, Steingaden, Germany

 There’s nothing around but the rolling green fields of the Bavarian countryside.
-Oh, and the white church on a hill.
+Oh, and the white church in the meadow.

 Its neighbours are cows, who lazily chew their cud, and horses that look at me expectantly as I walk past